kamil-alekber/wordle_cli/README.md

-The is a version of wordle that is more suitable for use in a cli environment.
+The is a cli version of [wordle](https://www.nytimes.com/games/wordle/index.html) written in go.
 I did it just to brush up my knowledge of golang.

-Hope you enjoy it.
+Hope you enjoy it!